-I had a great time today presenting my session at the Computer Genealogy Society of San Diego on managing your digital genealogy research environment effectively.
+I had a great time today presenting my session Managing Your Genealogy Research at the Computer Genealogy Society of San Diego.
 Managing your genealogy research shouldn’t be so overwhelming it takes time away from your actual research.

 I’ve put together an e-book, Sassy Jane’s Guide to Organizing Your Genealogy Research Using Archival Principles.
-It covers in detail the ideas we talked about today, including file folder structure, file-naming conventions for downloads and scans, the authority file, and metadata for your family photographs.
+It covers in detail the ideas covered in my presentation, including file folder structure, file-naming conventions for downloads and scans, authority files, and metadata for your family photographs.

 A retrieval system—a way of locating what you own on demand—is essential.
 Naming and organizing digital files for quick retrieval, file folder structure, and linking paper and digital records are all ways to find your documents when you need them.